gitlabhq/gitlabhq/doc/development/code_review.md

 - Be explicit.
 Remember people don't always understand your intentions online.
 - Be humble. ("I'm not sure - let's look it up.")
 - Don't use hyperbole. ("always", "never", "endlessly", "nothing")
+- Be careful about the use of sarcasm.
+Everything we do is public; what seems like good-natured ribbing to you and a long-time colleague might come off as mean and unwelcoming to a person new to the project.
 - Consider one-on-one chats or video calls if there are too many "I didn't understand" or "Alternative solution:" comments.
 Post a follow-up comment summarizing one-on-one discussion.